drupal-spider/webpage-monitor/README.md

-# website-comparison
+# webpage-monitor
-A simple tool to check the changes of a web page.
-A common use case is to monitor changes of a website.
+A simple tool to check the changes to web pages.
+A common use case is to monitor any visible changes to a website.

 ## Install